 The Staff Expectations Section of the College Staff Handbook should be consulted for the detail of teachers' duties.
-As a guide, teachers at Mount Lilydale Mercy College are required to undertake a normal load of classroom teaching per cycle (38 hours per fortnight face to face), plus extras, yard and other duties, and co-curricular responsibilities.
+As a guide, teachers at Mount Lilydale Mercy College are required to undertake a normal load of classroom teaching per cycle, plus extras, yard and other duties, and co-curricular responsibilities.
 Lesson time that has not been assigned to classroom teaching is provided for the purposes of lesson preparation, assessment of students' work, and individual student counselling or tutoring.
-Some staff with Positions of Leadership or undertaking special projects may have a reduced load.
+Some staff, with Positions of Leadership or undertaking special projects may have a reduced load.